NextSDS Logo

 Immediate Medical Attention

-Seek medical attention if irritation continues or occurs.
-If in doubt, contact a Poisons Information Centre or a doctor.
+Seek medical attention in event of irritation (skin), if irritation continues (eyes), or contact a Poisons Information Centre or a doctor (ingestion).

 Medical Treatment